AminSallah/Flow.Launcher.Plugin.Notion/README.md

 ### Description
 > :memo: Using custom payload allow you to:
-> - Query specific filter as notion pages as (All uncompleted tasks and outdue)
+> - Query specific filter as (All uncompleted tasks and outdue)
 > - Edit specific task based on payload from context menu (shift + enter) as `change state to complete and set complete date to now`
 > **Note**
 >   Plugin comes with two payloads: